How do I write to President Barack Obama?

 What is the “new model” for the Barack Obama Presidential Library?
 How is this different from other Presidential Libraries?

 NARA maintains legal and physical custody of the records and artifacts.
-After digitization, NARA will store and preserve the original unclassified materials at an existing NARA facility in the greater Kansas City, MO area.
-The classified records will be moved to the National Archives at College Park, MD.
+After digitization, NARA will store and preserve the original unclassified materials at an existing NARA facility.
+The classified records have been moved to the National Archives at College Park, MD.
 A substantial number of items (records and artifacts) on display at the Obama Presidential Center will be loaned to the Obama Foundation by NARA.

 Further information is available via the "Information about New Model for Obama Presidential Library" page on NARA’s website.